 Seek & Swoon makes decorative throw blankets for any room in the house.
 They partnered with a 2nd generation family-owned knitting mill to manufacture everything, and they have some beautiful designs to choose from.

 Cotton blankets from Maine Woolens are made to be soft and breathable.
 One of the advantages of sleeping with a cotton blanket is that this material is hypoallergenic.
 It’s ideal for babies and adults with sensitive skin.
 Their blankets will help regulate your temperature in the summer and is warm enough to use in the winter as well.

 Maine Woolens only uses cotton to make this blanket.
-The blanket features a striped pattern and has a textured finish that feels soft and comforting.
-It is also machine washable.
+The blankets come in a variety of patterns, and all of them have a textured finish that feels soft and comforting.
+They are also machine washable!